wdporter/i-am-that-vuepress/21-who-am-i/readme.md

 **Q:**&ensp;By what sign shall l know that I am beyond sin and virtue?

-**M:**&ensp;By being free from all desire and fear, from the very idea of being a person.
+**M:**&ensp;By beïng free from all desire and fear, from the very idea of beïng a person.
 To nourish the ideas: ‘I am a sinner’, ‘I am not a sinner’, is sin.
 To identify oneself with the particular is all the sin there is.
 The impersonal is real, the personal appears and disappears.
-‘I am’ is the impersonal Being.
+‘I am’ is the impersonal Beïng.
 ‘I am this’ is the person.
-The person is relative and the pure Being — fundamental.
+The person is relative and the pure Beïng — fundamental.

-**Q:**&ensp;Surely pure Being is not unconscious, nor is it devoid of discrimination.
+**Q:**&ensp;Surely pure Beïng is not unconscious, nor is it devoid of discrimination.
 How can it be beyond sin and virtue?
 Just tell us, please, has it intelligence or not?

 **M:**&ensp;All these questions arise from your believing yourself to be a person.
 Go beyond the personal and see.

-**Q:**&ensp;What exactly do you mean when you ask me to stop being a person?
+**Q:**&ensp;What exactly do you mean when you ask me to stop beïng a person?

-**M:**&ensp;I do not ask you to stop being — that you cannot.
+**M:**&ensp;I do not ask you to stop beïng — that you cannot.
 I ask you only to stop imagining that you were born, have parents, are a body, will die and so on.
 Just try, make a beginning — it is not as hard as you think.

 **Q:**&ensp;To think oneself as the personal is the sin of the impersonal.

 **M:**&ensp;Again the personal point of view!
 Why do you insist on polluting the impersonal with your ideas of sin and virtue?
 It just does not apply.
 The impersonal cannot be described in terms of good and bad.
-It is Being — Wisdom — Love — all absolute.
+It is Beïng — Wisdom — Love — all absolute.
 Where is the scope for sin there?
 And virtue is only the opposite of sin.

 **Q:**&ensp;We talk of divine virtue.

 **M:**&ensp;True virtue is divine nature (<span data-tippy-content="One’s own form, nature, character.">svarupa</span>).
 What you are really is your virtue.
 But the opposite of sin which you call virtue is only obedience born out of fear.

-**Q:**&ensp;Then why all effort at being good?
+**Q:**&ensp;Then why all effort at beïng good?

 **M:**&ensp;It keeps you on the move.
 You go on and on until you find God.
 Then God takes you into Himself — and makes you as He is.